Carla Robbins

-Carla Robbins is an American journalist, national security expert, and the former deputy editorial page editor of The New York Times.
+Carla Anne Robbins is an American journalist, national security expert, and the former deputy editorial page editor of The New York Times.
 Prior to her career at The New York Times, Robbins worked for BusinessWeek, U.S. News & World Report, and The Wall Street Journal.
-During her thirteen-year career at The Wall Street Journal, she won multiple prestigious awards and was a member of two Pulitzer Prize-winning reporting teams.
+During her thirteen-year career at The Wall Street Journal, she won multiple awards and was a member of two Pulitzer Prize-winning reporting teams.
+She is now a senior fellow at the Council on Foreign Relations where she co-hosts the weekly podcast The World Next Week and faculty director of the MIA program at Baruch College's Marxe School of Public and International Affairs.

 Career

 Robbins graduated from Wellesley College in 1974, with a bachelor's degree in political science.
-She subsequently attended University of California, Berkeley, receiving master and doctorate degrees also in political science.
+She subsequently attended University of California, Berkeley, receiving master and doctorate degrees in political science.

 In 1982, Robbins worked as an editor and, later, as a State Department reporter for BusinessWeek.
 In 1986, she began working as the Latin America bureau chief for U.S. News & World Report, where she later became a senior diplomatic correspondent.
-She left U.S. News & World Report in 1992.
 In 1993 she began working as a reporter and news editor at The Wall Street Journal, going on to be their lead writer on foreign policy.
-In July 2006, she began working as an editor at The New York Times.
+In July 2006, she joined the editorial board of The New York Times.
 In January 2007, she became the deputy editorial page editor.
-In July 2012, Robbins resigned from The New York Times to take time to work on a book project.
-It was also announced that she will consult for The New York Times on expanding their "global opinion report."
-She is the program director of Masters in International Affairs and a Clinical Professor at Baruch College.
-She is an adjunct senior fellow in the Council on Foreign Relations.
+In July 2012, Robbins left The New York Times.
+She is now the faculty director of the Master in International Affairs program and a Clinical Professor of National Security Studies at the Marxe School of Public and International Affairs Baruch College.
+She is also a senior fellow at the Council on Foreign Relations.